idank/holykeebs-docs/guides/buyers-guide/index.md

 ![printed-colors](./printed-colors.jpg)

+The list of colors changes over time.
+You may use [this service](https://filamentcolors.xyz/) to look up a particular color, but actual color may differ from photos.

 ## Covers

 Covers can be mounted on trackpoints and OLEDs for a better look / protection.
 All of our covers are laser cut acrylic in glossy, matte or translucent colors.